IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <summary>7 - Generate 'Application-definition SBOM'</summary>

-Defines the boundaries of an application, including the following underlying elements: <br/>
-• Microservices <br/>
-• Repositories <br/>
-• Images <br/>
-• Environments <br/>
-• Application criticality <br/>
-• Access points and their exposure levels

 The last SBOM to be generated is the Application definition SBOM.
 This SBOM is where the  application criticality is defined.
 As mentioned earlier the application criticality plays a significant role in Concert’s calculation of risk prioritization and recommendations.

 <!-- <show script where app-definition command is called> -->